Bob Dylan Fast Facts

 February 28, 1998 - Wins three Grammy Awards: Best Contemporary Folk Album for "Time Out of Mind," Best Male Rock Vocal Performance for "Cold Irons Bound" and Album of the Year for "Time Out of Mind."

-2001 - Wins a Golden Globe and Academy Award for Best Original Song, for "Things Have Changed" from "Wonder Boys."
+2001 - Wins an Academy Award for Best Original Song, for "Things Have Changed" from "Wonder Boys."

 2003 - Writes and stars in the film "Masked and Anonymous."